simulogics/prosperousuniverse-docs/content/tutorials/local-markets/_index.md

 ## Introduction

+__Please note that all usage of Local Markets requires the possession of a [PRO License](https://hub.prosperousuniverse.com/license/purchase).__

 Local Markets are a [Planetary Project](../planetary-projects), which means they can be built collectively by the inhabitants of a planet.
 If you want to (help) build one on your planet, please refer to [this guide](../planetary-projects/#building-a-planetary-project).

 Once built, a Local Market will be listed under a planet's infrastructure: